The Carpe Diem Café series of contemporary romances and romantic comedies by Deborah Cooke continues with Just Like Starting Over

 Tracking Promo Sales #3 by Deborah Cooke

 3. At this point, I fill in the promotions.
 That’s why line 2 was left blank.
-Typically, I use this spreadsheet when I have a BookBub featured ad.
+Typically, I use this spreadsheet when I have a BookBub Featured Deal.
 So, in this case, August 26 would be MTD (month to date).
 On the 27th, I’d send out my newsletter (NL) and share the news of the sale on social media.
 I like to get units moving before the big ad and sometimes start more than a day or two in advance.
 The 28th is the day of the BookBub ad (BB) and then later in the week, I have other promotions book to extend the halo of the sale.
 I try to isolate the BB ad from other promotions, but when other authors are good enough to share your sale in their newsletter, that doesn’t always work out.
-Having one event per day helps me to isolate what works and what doesn’t.
+Having one event per day helps me to see better what works and what doesn’t.

-4. Copy and paste the entire block for your “halo” book or books.
+4. Copy and paste the entire block that you’ve created for each of your “halo” book or books.
 Halo books are where you make your money, especially when you promote a title for free.
 So, if book #1 in the series is being offered free for the promotion, it’s the featured title and the first block on the spreadsheet will track downloads.
 The revenue, though, will come from sales of the other books in the series.
 Copy the spreadsheet once for every potential title in the halo.

-Tracking Promo Sales #4 by Deborah CookeIf you’ve never done a sale like this before, you might want to take a snapshot of your month-to-date reports at all of the portals so you can compare before the promotion and afterward.
+If you’ve never done a sale like this before, you might want to take a snapshot of your month-to-date reports at all of the portals so you can compare before the promotion and afterward.
 Which books are identified as halo titles by readers might be different from your expectation.
-I find, for example, that with a free promotion, some readers will seek out my other free titles, despite the fact that they’re in different series.
+I find, for example, that with a free promotion, some readers will seek out my other free titles, despite the fact that they’re in different series or even different sub-genres.

 Tracking Promo Sales #5 by Deborah Cooke